Genetic effects of non-ionizing electromagnetic fields

 ],

-"main_findings": "This review summarizes research on genetic effects of non-ionizing EMF, mainly radiofrequency radiation and static and extremely low frequency EMF.
-It states that many studies report genotoxicity and gene expression changes, including effects consistent with genetic damage, and notes reports of effects in cells and animals at intensities similar to public and occupational environments; mechanisms are described as basically unknown, with free radicals suggested as a likely possibility.",
+"main_findings": "This review summarizes research on genetic effects of non-ionizing EMF, mainly radiofrequency radiation and static/extremely low frequency EMF.
+It reports that many studies found genotoxic and gene-expression effects in cells and animals, including at intensities similar to public and occupational exposures, while noting that mechanisms are basically unknown and may involve free radicals.",

 "effect_direction": "harm",